Avocarrot/opendsp/README.md

 HTTP Service implementation of a DSP in Node (v4.2.1).

 ![Jack Hammerton](https://raw.githubusercontent.com/Avocarrot/opendsp/master/jack_hammerton.jpg)
->E. H. Sothern as Jack Hammerton in "The Highest Bidder".
+>E. H. Sothern as Jack Hammerton in "The Highest Bidder" (1887).

 ##About